kwankiu/archlinux-installer/README.md

 # Known Issues / Troubleshooting
 1. Functionality to create an .img image is still work-in-progress.
-2. Installation Script is known to run on Debian / Ubuntu / Arch Linux
+2. Installation Script is known to run on Debian / Ubuntu / Arch Linux / WSL (Experiemental)
-3. macOS / Windows is not supported.
+3. macOS is not supported.
 You may use Docker or VM and mount your disk to it.
-Same for WSL.